allanvillatoro/expense-tracker/README.md

 ## Description

 This web app tracks and categorizes your expenses, and sets alarms to your budget categories.
+It doesn't use any authorization method for endpoints.
+However, you can create users and login without tokens.

 ## Try it Live!